Stansted couple hikes to raise awareness of debilitating disease

 The pair will roughly follow the Harcamlow Way between Stansted and Addenbroke's.

-Jade, who lives in Stansted, chose Addenbroke's as her destination to recognise the efforts of health researchers in Cambridge working on Huntingdon's therapies.
+Jade, who lives in Stansted, chose Addenbroke's as her destination to recognise the efforts of health researchers in Cambridge working on Huntington's therapies.

 She said: "When you sign up to #HDHike, you can ask for the money to go to a specific area.

-"We chose to put our fundraising towards research into slowing down the onset of Huntingdon's."
+"We chose to put our fundraising towards research into slowing down the onset of Huntington's."

-Jade herself does not have the Huntingdon's gene, but members of her family do, which means they have a 50 percent chance of developing symptoms.
+Jade herself does not have the Huntington's gene, but members of her family do.

 Jade said: "We did not really find out it was in our family until my grandad was ill in hospital and got tested.